discordjs/guide/guide/interactions/registering-slash-commands.md

 - `guildId`: Your development server's id
 - `commands`: An array of commands to register.

-**The [`SlashCommandBuilder()`](/popular-topics/builders.md#Slash-command-builders) is used to build the structure for your commands**.
-As you can see from the script above, the structure of the `/ping` command has a name `ping` and a description `Replies with pong!`.
-The structure can include other things such as subcommand, options, choices, permission, etc. These other parts of the structure will be covered in a later section of this page.
+The [`SlashCommandBuilder()`](/popular-topics/builders.md#Slash-command-builders) from the [`@discordjs/builders`](https://github.com/discordjs/builders) module is used to build the structure for your commands.
+As you can see from the deployment script above, the structure of the `/ping` command has a name `ping` and a description `Replies with pong!`.
+The structure can include other things such as subcommand, options, choices, permission, etc. We will look at these other parts of the structure in the next few sections.

 Then, you make an HTTP PUT request with `rest.put()`, to the endpoint (route) `Routes.applicationGuildCommands()`, and you provide the array of commands in the body of the PUT request `{ body: commands }`.